daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Not Dead Yet
 * Tier 6: Final Defiance or Ignore Affliction

-**GM Intrusions:** Sometimes, it’s equipment or weapons that give out.
+**GM Intrusions:** Sometimes, it's equipment or weapons that give out.

 -----